wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

     </its:rules>
     ```

 This tells Rainbow that the values of all `Title` attributes contain translatable text.
-(By default, all attributes are considered non-translatable.)
+(By default, attributes in XML files are considered non-translatable.)

 #### Create filter for image annotations (`.props`)